Model-Intercomparison-Datasets/Cache-Creek/README.md

 Our simulation in CCW covers the period from 2000 to 2007.
 Because of the Mediterranean climate in this region, the simulation starts in summer to ensure adequate time before the October start to the water year.
 In our experiment, the first year (2000-06-01 to 2001-06-30) is the spin-up period, the following two years (2001-07-01 to 2003-06-30 ) are the calibration period, and the period from 2003-07-01 to 2007-07-01 is for validation.

 The unstructured domain of the CCW (Fig. \ref{fig:sh} (d)) is built with SHUDtoolbox, a R package on GitHub ([SHUDtoolbox]( https://github.com/shud-system/SHUDtoolbox)).
-The number of triangular elements is 1147, with a mean area of $ 0.17 km^2​$.
-The total length of the river network is $126.5 km​$ and consists of 103 river reaches and in which the highest order of stream is 4.
+The number of triangular elements is 1147, with a mean area of $ 0.17 km^2$.
+The total length of the river network is $126.5 km$ and consists of 103 river reaches and in which the highest order of stream is 4.
 With a calibrated parameter set, the SHUD model tooks 5 hours to simulate 17 years in the CCW, with a non-parallel configuration (OpenMP is disabled on *Mac Pro 2013 Xeon 2.7GHz, 32GB RAM*).

 ## Results